 - Luxury Hotel – The Dylan

-See Related: Amsterdam Day Trip to Zaanse Schans, Volendam and Marken
+See Related: Day Trip to Zaanse Schans, Volendam and Marken

 5. De Pijp

-The De Pijp neighborhood of Amsterdam is a bustling and vibrant district that is popular with tourists and locals alike.
-The area is known for its lively nightlife and many restaurants, cafes, and bars.
+The De Pijp neighborhood of Amsterdam is a bustling and lively district popular with tourists and locals.
+The area is known for its lively after-dark scene and many restaurants, cafes, and bars.

 Albert Cuyp Market is also located in the De Pijp neighborhood and is a must-visit for those looking to experience a genuinely Dutch market.
-For those looking for where to stay in Amsterdam, De Pijp is an excellent choice for a number of reasons.
+For those looking for where to stay in Amsterdam, De Pijp is an excellent choice to get a local experience.

 Best Places to Stay in De Pijp